We Track Every AI Token. Here's Why That Matters More Than You Think.

 - Is the strategy step or the content step more expensive?

-- Did switching from GPT-4o to DeepSeek actually save money?
+- Did switching from one model to another actually save money?

 - Which businesses cost the most to generate?
 (Hint: restaurants with long menus.)